VinceAle7082/XanvicOS/CONTRIBUTING.md

+# What we want

-XanvicOS is a project made to explore the OS developing world and, maybe, make some friends.
+XanvicOS is this little project that I write because I want to explore OS developing, and maybe make some friends.
-XanvicOS is a hobby project where we respect each other.
+So, I want that everyone in this project we'll respect each other, because without respect nothing can be done.
+This project isn't nothing serius, just a hobby project.

 # Here is what you can't do